Introduction to Thanksgiving Turkey

 Step 8: Rest Before Carving

 Once your turkey is cooked, remove it from the oven and let it rest for at least 20-30 minutes before carving.
+Let the turkey rest until it cools slightly and the juices redistribute (internal temp should remain above 140°F while resting).
 This step is crucial!
 Resting allows the juices to redistribute throughout the meat, ensuring every slice is juicy and flavorful.
 Patience pays off here!

 Tips for Success